department-of-veterans-affairs/va.gov-team/design/content/open_issues.md

  - [ ] Tuition Assistance Top-up - this page is currently grouped with ways to use your benefits, but doesn't seem to fit in that grouping.
 Is this more of a Manage task?
 Request a Tuition Assistance Top-up?

- - [ ] Education Benefit Rates - Top level page with many child pages for each year and type of education benefit.
+ - [ ] Education Benefit Rates - Top level page with many child pages for each year.
 Will we update the URLs of all pages, or link off to these pages? https://www.benefits.va.gov/GIBILL/resources/benefits_resources/rate_tables.asp

 ### Careers
  - [ ] Family pages - There are two pages with family benefits and resources.
 Determine how these two pages can work together or possibly be combined.
 The goal is to have a single link in the main navigation for Family and Dependent Benefits
    - https://www.vets.gov/employment/job-seekers/family-members/
    - https://www.vets.gov/employment/vocational-rehab-and-employment/family-members/